Combatting AM (And SW) Interference

 Inside versus Outside Noise Sources: It’s an unfortunate fact that many modern electrical devices generate AM interference…after all that’s one reason why FM was invented.
 But if you love AM the first thing to do is to become aware of what your noise sources are, which ones you can control or reduce and those which you must deal with.
 To do that we must first divide the noises up into two main categories; that which comes from outside your home (most of which you can do little about), and that which comes from within your home.
 If you live in a densely populated area, such as an apartment building, there is likely very little you can do about external noise sources, although you can often minimize its impact to some degree.
 If you live in a stand-alone dwelling you may still have noise coming in from the power lines so again, you’ll have to learn how deal with it.
 But for noises within your home there is a lot you can do to reduce or eliminate noise sources, although some are tricky to find.
 As always, please always use extreme caution when working around AC power…safety should always be the first thing on your mind.

 A good starting point is to turn off the main power to the house to see if the noise changes.
 The easiest way to do this is to use a small portable radio, tuned to a fairly weak AM station that is plagued by noise.
 Then shut off the main power switch or begin turning off the breakers one at a time.
 If most of the noise abruptly stops that tells you that it was coming from something within your house.
 Usually this will be the case…see below.
 You can also turn individual circuits on and off to see if a particular circuit causes the noise.
 However, if the noise continues, even at a reduced level, that tells you it is coming in on the power lines or it is simply in the air from noise sources outside.
 In that case you can take your radio for a walk outside to see if you can pinpoint any noise sources, such as a neighbor’s Plasma TV or a noisy power pole.
 Almost all portable radios use an internal ferrite rod antenna for AM and this is very directional.
 Signals and noise are maximized when they arrive broadside to the radio, so if you hear a noise source you can tell where it is coming from by aiming your radio at it.
 The noise will be loudest when it is coming from a direction broadside to the radio…if you aim the radio to minimize or null the noise it will be aimed directly at the noise source…this is RDF…Radio Direction Finding in its simplest form.
-I have read accounts of noise hunters locating noisy insulators on power poles by hitting the pole with a wooden bat to see if they could hear spikes in the noise.
-I’ve personally never done that but it sounds interesting.
+I have read accounts of noise hunters locating noisy insulators on power poles by hitting the pole with a bat to see if they could hear spikes in the noise.
+This is not a good idea as you may cause a loose connection to fail with possibly disasterous results.
 Of course, contact your utility company to fix the problem if you find one.
 But probably you will find the noise is just all around, coming from the overhead power lines and neighbor’s homes…you will have to deal with minimizing its impact on your listening.